 Financial Assistance for Travel to SLM Workshops

 Continuing a tradition established in 1995, the Tocker Foundation accepts applications for financial assistance to offset travel costs (hotel, mileage, etc.) for Texas libraries whose service population is 12,000 or less.
-Visit the Foundation's Librarian Travel Stipends page for more information, and access the application in Microsoft Word format here.
+Visit the Foundation's Librarian Travel Stipends page for more information.

 Completed forms should be submitted at least 10 days before date of the workshop you wish to attend.

 Looking for sample policies, or more information on other topics in small library management?
 Click here.